-We now consider the time-evolution generated by the Hamiltonian~(\ref{e7}), using as dimensional action, not $\hbar$, but the parameter$\mu_{\hbar,\theta}$ in~(\ref{choice}).
-The unitary time-evolutor on the non-commutative Hilbert space $\mathcal{H}_q$ is thus given by
+Let us now consider the time-evolution generated by the Hamiltonian~(\ref{e7}), using as dimensional action, not $\hbar$, but the parameter$\mu^{\hbar,\theta}$ in~(\ref{choice}).
+The unitary time-evolution on the noncommutative Hilbert space $\mathcal{H}_q$ is thus given by

 Its action on the Weyl operators in the forms~(\ref{w1}) and~(\ref{w2}) is easily computed to be

 where

 with the oscillation frequencies given by